gntlmnoffice/archlinux-guide/README.md

 # Arch installation
 Steps to install arch in my pc.
 This document shows how to install arch using a wifi usb stick and how to set up dual boot with windows.

+#### Prepare iso

+Download the arch linux iso image [here](https://www.archlinux.org/download/).
+I use transmission to download the torrent but there are also direct downloads.
+The iso size is 635.0 MB.

 #### Make shure Windows is not hibernating

 Run `powercfg -h off` to disable hibernation in Windows in the cmd as administrator.